qgis/QGIS-Documentation/source/working/working_with_vector.rst

 :guilabel:`SPIT - Shapefile to PostGIS Import Tool` dialog.
 Select the PostGIS database you want to connect to and click on \button{Connect}.
 If you want, you can define or change some import options.
 Now you can add one or more files to the queue by clicking on the \button{Add} button.
 To process the files, click on the \button{OK}
 button.
 The progress of the import as well as any errors/warnings will be displayed as each shapefile is processed.

+.. _tip_importing_shapefiles:

-\begin{Tip}\caption{\textsc{Importing Shapefiles Containing PostgreSQL Reserved Words}}:index:`PostGIS!SPIT!reserved words` If a shapefile is added to the queue containing fields that are reserved words in the PostgreSQL database a dialog will popup showing the status of each field.
-You can edit the field names:index:`PostGIS!SPIT!editing field names` prior to import and change any that are reserved words (or change any other field names as desired).
+.. tip:: **Importing Shapefiles Containing PostgreSQL Reserved Words**

+   If a shapefile is added to the queue containing fields that are reserved words in the PostgreSQL database a dialog will popup showing the status of each field.
+You can edit the field names prior to import and change any that are reserved words (or change any other field names as desired).
 Attempting to import a shapefile with reserved words as field names will likely fail.
-\end{Tip}

 **ogr2ogr**